 What to Do in Hollywood

 There’s no better place to start than at the neighborhood’s namesake: the Hollywood Theatre.
-Opened in 1926, it boasts a landmark flashing red sign and unmistakable Spanish Colonial-inspired exterior.
+Opened in 1926, it boasts a landmark flashing red sign and an unmistakable Spanish Colonial-inspired exterior.
 The nonprofit screens flicks that you’d never be able to see at any other theater in town.
 Check the calendar for 70 mm projection screenings of cinema classics, indie film festivals and recurring film series like Queer Horror and B-Movie Bingo.

 Thirsty for a pre-movie drink?
 Look no further than The Magnolia, a beer and wine bar right across the street.
 There you’ll find a large, regularly rotating selection of drinks from across the state and abroad.
 There are even racks of vintage clothes to peruse, if the place’s retro aesthetic has you feeling inspired.